Accra Academy: Politics

-In the field of politics, Ako Adjei, a member of the big six and Ghana's first minister for foreign affairs attended the school.
-Ghana's second head of state, J. A. Ankrah, and his deputy, J. W. K. Harlley were both old boys.
-The school has educated three speakers of parliament: Daniel Francis Annan, Peter Ala Adjetey, and Edward Doe Adjaho.
-In the Fourth Republic, three successive chairmen of a major political party, the New Patriotic Party, have been old boys (Peter Ala Adjetey, Samuel Odoi-Sykes, Harona Esseku).
-Harry Sawyerr, who is the only minister of the Third Republic to have again served as a minister in the Fourth Republic is an alumnus.
-Paul Boateng, the first person of colour to be appointed a cabinet minister in a UK government, is also an alumnus of the school.
+In the field of politics, Ghana's second head of government, J. A. Ankrah, and his deputy, J. W. K. Harlley were old boys.
+The school has educated 3 speakers of parliament: Daniel Francis Annan, Peter Ala Adjetey, and Edward Doe Adjaho.
+Ako Adjei, named amongst the big six, attended the school.
+Henry P. Nyemitei was general secretary of the Convention People's Party (CPP) during the first general election held in 1951.
+A decade after, in 1961, H. H. Cofie Crabbe run the erstwhile CPP's headquarters as executive secretary.

+3 successive national chairmen of the New Patriotic Party have been old boys (Peter Ala Adjetey, Samuel Odoi-Sykes, Harona Esseku).
+Harry Sawyerr, the only minister of the Third Republic to have again served as a minister in the Fourth Republic, is an alumnus.
+Paul Boateng, the first person of colour to be appointed a cabinet minister in a UK government, is also an alumnus.

 Law

-In law, Accra Academy alumni include Chief Justices Samuel Azu Crabbe, Fred Kwasi Apaloo, and Edward Kwame Wiredu.
-In all, nine (9) Supreme Court Justices have been educated at the school, including Justices Jones Dotse and Samuel Adibu Asiedu, both currently active justices of the Supreme Court of Ghana.
+In law, Accra Academy alumni include Ghanaian Chief Justices Samuel Azu Crabbe, and Fred Apaloo, and acting Chief Justices; G. C. Mills-Odoi, N. Y. B. Adade, and Jones Dotse.
+In all, nine (9) Supreme Court Justices have been educated at the school, including Justice Samuel Adibu Asiedu, an active justice of the Supreme Court of Ghana.
 Internationally, Walter Onnoghen was Chief Justice of Nigeria, Apaloo served as Chief Justice of Kenya, Azu Crabbe was Justice of the East African Court of Appeal and Frederick Bruce-Lyle was the longest serving judge of the Eastern Caribbean Supreme Court.

-Attorney-Generals who attended the school include the first Ghanaian Attorney General of Ghana, George Mills-Odoi; the first female Attorney General of Ghana, Betty Mould-Iddrisu; Nicholas Yaw Boafo Adade; and Gustav Koranteng-Addow.
-Prior to the merger of the Ministry of Justice with the Attorney General Department, Ako Adjei was Ghana's first Minister of Justice.
+Attorneys-General who attended the school include the first Ghanaian Attorney General of Ghana, George Mills-Odoi; the first female Attorney General of Ghana, Betty Mould-Iddrisu; Nicholas Yaw Boafo Adade; and Gustav Koranteng-Addow.
+Prior to the merger of the post of Minister of Justice with that of Attorney-General, Ako Adjei was Ghana's first Minister of Justice.
+Peter Ala Adjetey is a former president of the Ghana Bar Association.
 The current Special Prosecutor of Ghana, Kissi Agyebeng, is an old boy.